-It’s nothing short of a miracle that I’ve got to this place, pretty much mentally unscathed.
-I look back on my experiences, particularly in my childhood where I continually struggled, but my life seems to have been one long struggle.
+It’s nothing short of a miracle that I got to this place, pretty much mentally unscathed.
+I look back on my experiences and my life seems to have been one long struggle.

-It’s hard to reconcile when you know someone had made it clear they didn’t want to know.
+It’s hard to reconcile when you know someone close, made it clear they didn’t want to know.
 It’s comforting to know that although my mum could never talk about my condition, I know she did her best.
-She tried to cushion me by making things better around my Cerebral Palsy, but sadly, I never understood her efforts because I didn’t know what I was dealing with.
+She tried to cushion me by making things better around my disability, but I never understood her efforts because I didn’t know what I was dealing with.

-When it came to mandatory exercises, my mum kept saying, ‘you can’t have a pretty face without a pretty leg.’
-I don’t feel bad for how that went, because nothing was ever made clear or specific enough, but I know now that was my mum’s way of trying to help me, even though she couldn’t talk about it.
+When it came to my exercises, my mum kept saying, ‘you can’t have a pretty face without a pretty leg.’
+I don’t feel bad for how that went, because nothing was ever made clear, but I know now that was my mum’s way of trying to help me, even though she couldn’t talk about it.

-I am happy to conform to something I understand.
+I am usually happy to conform to something I understand.
 When it came to my disability, there was nothing to understand.
-This is something I would never come to understand.
-It’s hard to forgive those who chose to exposed me, instead of choosing to support me.
+Whilst my circumstances stayed the same, this was never something I would have come to understand.
+It’s hard to forgive anyone who exposes us instead of choosing to support us.

-I’ve simply had to work this out for myself.
-I’m grateful I can move on spiritually.
-I have sewn a seed many times and this is not my issue or burden to carry.
-Those others will need to reconcile for themselves.
+I’ve had to work it all out for myself.
+I have sewn a seed many times it’s not my issue to burden to carry.
+Others will need to reconcile for themselves.